 Enneagram Type 2: The Giver/Helper

-At their core, Type Twos are altruistic, but they have a tendency to put others before themselves and are susceptible to people-pleasing.
+At their core, Type Twos are altruistic, but they tend to put others before themselves and are susceptible to people-pleasing.

-Type 2 Core Fears:
+Type 2 Core Fears

 - Being alone,

 - Feeling unloved